ihumanable/patch/pages/guide-book/02-patching.md

 ## Asserting / Refuting Calls

-After a patch is applied, all subsequent calls to the module become "Observered Calls" and tests can assert that an expected call has occurred by using the `assert_called/1` macro.
+After a patch is applied, all subsequent calls to the module become "Observed Calls" and tests can assert that an expected call has occurred by using the `assert_called/1` macro.

 ```elixir
 defmodule PatchExample do